Volker Perthes: Career

+German Institute for International and Security Affairs

 In 1992, Perthes started to work at the German Institute for International and Security Affairs (German acronym: SWP).
 The main task of the SWP is to advise the German parliament and the Federal Government of Germany on questions of foreign and security policy, based on the institute's practice-oriented research.
 Until April 2005, Perthes was Head for the research group on the Middle East and Africa, and in October 2005, he became Director and Chief Executive Officer of the institute.
 After he left for positions with the United Nations, he continues with SWP as non-resident Senior Fellow.
 At the same time, he also taught as adjunct professor at the Humboldt University and at the Free University of Berlin.
 Based on his research, Perthes has published several non-fiction books as well as academic and policy papers on Syria, Lebanon, Iran, the European Union and the Palestinian Authority, including the wider Middle East.
 Apart from his native German, he is fluent in English and Arabic.

-In September 2015, Perthes joined the Special Envoy of the Secretary-General for Syria, Staffan de Mistura, as Assistant Secretary-General and Senior Advisor to the UN in their talks for a peace process in Syria, and in October 2016, he became Chairperson of the International Syria Support Group’s Ceasefire Taskforce for Syria.
+In September 2015, Perthes joined the Special Envoy of the Secretary-General for Syria, Staffan de Mistura, as Assistant Secretary-General and Senior Advisor to the UN in their talks for a peace process in Syria, and in October 2016, he became Chairperson of the International Syria Support Group's Ceasefire Taskforce for Syria.

 In November 2015, Federal Minister for Economic Affairs and Energy Sigmar Gabriel appointed Perthes to the government's advisory board on the Transatlantic Trade and Investment Partnership (TTIP).

 Special Representative for Sudan and Head of UNITAMS

 On January 8, 2021, Perthes was appointed by the UN Secretary-General as Special Representative (SRSG) for Sudan and Head of the new UN Integrated Transition Assistance Mission in Sudan (UNITAMS).
-Following the October 2021 Sudanese coup d'état, Perthes held mediation talks with generals Abdel Fattah al Burhan and Mohamed Hamdan Dagalo, as well as with Prime Minister Abdalla Hamdouk, who was under house arrest, in order to "return to a comprehensive and urgent dialogue to restore partnership on the basis of the Constitutional Document and the Juba Peace Agreement."
+Following the 2021 Sudan coup d'état, Perthes held mediation talks with generals Abdel Fattah al Burhan and Mohamed Hamdan Dagalo, as well as with Prime Minister Abdalla Hamdouk, who was under house arrest, in order to "return to a comprehensive and urgent dialogue to restore partnership on the basis of the Constitutional Document and the Juba Peace Agreement."

-On December 11, 2021, Perthes briefed the UN-Security Council on the situation in Sudan after Hamdok had been reinstated on 21 November 2021 as Prime Minister, following the October 2021 Sudanese coup d'état.
+On December 11, 2021, Perthes briefed the UN Security Council on the situation in Sudan after Hamdok had been reinstated on 21 November 2021 as Prime Minister.
 In his report and analysis, he made the following remarks: